kyclark/biofx_python/README.md

-# Reproducible Bioinformatics with Python
+# Mastering Pythong for Bioinformatics

-This is the repository for the book [Reproducible Bioinformatics with Python](https://learning.oreilly.com/library/view/reproducible-bioinformatics-with/9781098100872/) (O'Reilly, 2021, ISBN 9781098100889).
+This is the repository for the book [Mastering Python for Bioinformatics](https://learning.oreilly.com/library/view/reproducible-bioinformatics-with/9781098100872/) (O'Reilly, 2021, ISBN 9781098100889).

 # Author